Rudras: Associations

-The Rig Veda and the Krishna Yajur Veda makes the Rudras the gods of the middle world, situated between earth and heaven i.e. the atmosphere.
+The Rigveda and the Krishna Yajurveda makes the Rudras the gods of the middle world, situated between earth and heaven i.e. the atmosphere.
 As wind-gods, the Rudras represent the life-breath.
 In the Brihadaranyaka Upanishad, the eleven Rudras are represented by ten vital energies (rudra-prana) in the body and the eleventh one being the Ātman (the soul).

 The Rudras are said to preside over the second stage of creation and the intermediary stage of life.
 They govern the second ritual of sacrifice, the mid-day offering and the second stage of life – from the 24th to the 68 year of life.
 The Chandogya Upanishad prescribes that the Rudras be propitiated in case of sickness in this period and further says that they on departing the body become the cause of tears, the meaning of the name Rudra being the "ones who make cry".
 The Brihadaranyaka Upanishad explicitly states the fact that since the Rudras leaving the body – causing death – makes people cry, they are Rudras.

 The Mahabharata describes the Rudras as companions of Indra, servants of Shiva and his son Skanda and companions of Yama, who is surrounded by them.
 They have immense power, wear golden necklaces and are "like lighting-illuminated clouds".
 The Bhagavata Purana prescribes the worship of the Rudras to gain virile power.